 Categories & Target

-Select a Category and Target for the new link …
+After typing in your link details, select a Category and Target for your new link …

-(Categories & Target fields – Add New Link screen)
+(Categories & Target – Add New Link page)

-In the Categories section, select one of the link categories you’ve already created, or click on ’+ Add New Category’ to create a new category link.
+In the Categories section, select one of the link categories you’ve already set up, or click on ’+ Add New Category’ to create a new category.

 Also, select a target frame radio button for your link in the Target section.
-This lets you specify how your link should open when visitors click on it:
+This lets you specify how you want the link to open when clicked on:

-- _none means that when a visitor clicks on the link, they will leave your site and a new site or page will load in your browser window instead.
+- _none means that when a visitor clicks on your link, they will leave your site and a new website or page will load in your web browser window instead.